sanket7783/wafka/README.md

     const command = {
         commandName: "create-consumer",
         arguments: {
-            kafkaClusterUri: "localhost:9092", // Specify here your Kafka cluster URI
+            kafkaClusterUri: "localhost:9092", // Your Kafka cluster URI.
-            groupId: "my-group-id",            // Specify here your group ID
+            groupId: "my-group-id",            // Consumer group ID
-            enableAutoCommit: true             // You can choose to enable auto commit or no.
+            enableAutoCommit: true,            // You can choose to enable auto commit or no.
-        }
+            pollDuration: 2                    // The duration of the poll loop (in seconds) }
    };
    sendMessage(command);